Cerulean-Circle-GmbH/Web4Articles/scrum.pmo/project.journal/2025-01-29-fast-forward-merge-session/pdca/2025-01-29-UTC-fast-forward-merge-issue.md

 ---

-**🎯 Fast forward merge blocked - user decision required for merge strategy selection 🔧📊**
+**🎯 Cherry-pick merge completed successfully - PDCA document integrated into release/dev 🔧📊**

 **"Sometimes the path forward requires choosing the right bridge, not just the fastest one."** 🔧📊